 Yes.
 In a lot of ways.
 We can encode your video in a number of formats for YouTube, Vimeo, Vine and other social sites.
 If you have your own site and want to post your video there, we'll work with your web people to get them the exact type of file they need.

 We have complete DVD and BluRay authoring capabilities.

 11. Can we do more than one language?

-Yes… depending.
-On a DVD we can include up to 8 language tracks for your video; each selectable from a menu.
+Sure.
+On a DVD or BluRay we can include multiple language tracks for your video; each selectable from a menu.
 If you want a web file or other digital format, you can only include one language per program.
-You would have to create a separate video for each language you want.
-We've recorded tracks in over 15 languages and can handle translations, narration and conforming the tracks to your video.

 12. How long have you been in business?

 We started ImagiMedia in 1984 and have been producing corporate, training, promotional and commercial video since then.
-We've authored hundreds of DVDs for some of the biggest releasing companies in the business and some of the smallest companies in Newbury Park.
+We've authored hundreds of DVDs and BluRays for some of the biggest releasing companies in the business and some of the smallest, too.

 VIDEO PRODUCTION FOR BUSINESS